A Parent’s Worst Nightmare

 - No luck with reinsertion?
 Keep it safe:

-- Best option: Pop it in a container of cold milk
+- The best option: Pop it in a container of cold milk.

 - Get to the dentist ASAP!